allenai/panda/README.md

 Some example tasks you can try:

 * What is 1 + 1?
-* Does OLMo know what 245 \* 2414 is?
+* Does Llama know what 245 \* 2414 is?
-* Does OLMo do worse when answering questions that end in a question mark ('?') than on questions that don't have a question mark?
+* Does Llama do worse when answering questions that end in a question mark ('?') than on questions that don't have a question mark?
-* Which language model is better at telling jokes, OLMo, Llama, or Mistral?
+* Which language model is better at telling jokes, Claude, Llama, or Mistral?
-* How much do OLMo and LLama find the same types of questions difficult in math?
+* How much do Claude and LLama find the same types of questions difficult in math?
-* Is OLMo capable of behaving deceptively?
+* Is Llama capable of behaving deceptively?
-* Is OLMo capable of generating hate speech?
+* Is Llama capable of generating hate speech?
-* Which foreign languages does OLMo know best?
+* Which foreign languages does Llama know best?

 Panda can also be used programmatically, passing the task as an argument: